cse151a-fa24-group-project/CSE151A-Project-ML/README.md

   - [Preprocessing](#preprocessing)

-# Pre-Processing
+# Milestone 3 Pre-Processing
 To make our processing more efficient, we decided to downscale all of our images to be the same size, 320x240.
 Because of its nature as a animated TV sitcom series, Family Guy is composed of mostly simple frames.
 Thus, downsizing the individual frames will not lose much detail and should not have a too much of a detrimental effect on the model's ability to classify the frames as with Peter vs. without Peter.
 However, the decreased sizes should greatly increase the speeds at which the model's downloading and processing times.
 We used a simple **[python script](https://github.com/cse151a-fa24-group-project/CSE151A-Project-ML/blob/Milestone3/milestone3/Image%20resizing.ipynb)** to decrease the image sizes.

 # First Model
 ## Training
 In order to focus on testing the feasibility of our project, we decided to restrict our dataset to images from a singular episode (S5E04).
 We applied Geek-for-Geek's **[cat-vs-dog model](https://www.geeksforgeeks.org/cat-dog-classification-using-convolutional-neural-network-in-python/)** and fit it for our image data.
 Running **[our model](https://github.com/cse151a-fa24-group-project/CSE151A-Project-ML/blob/Milestone3/milestone3/Model_Initial.ipynb)** yielded promising signs, yet was clearly not in tune for the specific problem we are tackling.
-However, our model suggested that, after much tweaking, such a technique can most likely be used for our project.
+However, our model suggested that we were on the right path.
+And, after much tweaking, such a technique can most likely be successful for accomplishing the goals of our project.

 ## Evaluating